-Holidays are supposed to be a time of joy and celebration, but for many people they are anything but.
+Holidays are supposed to be a time of joy and celebration, but for some people they are anything but.

-Depression may occur at any time of the year, but the stress and anxiety of the holiday season—especially during the months of November and December (and, to a lesser extent, just before Valentine's Day)—may cause even those who are usually content to experience loneliness and a lack of fulfillment.
+Depression may occur at any time of the year, but the stress and anxiety during the months of November and December may cause even those who are usually content to experience loneliness and a lack of fulfillment.

-People who are lonely or have feelings of disconnectedness often avoid social interactions at holiday time.
-Unfortunately, withdrawing often exacerbates the feelings of loneliness and symptoms of depression.
-These individuals may see other people spending time with friends and family and ask themselves, "Why can't that be me?" or "Why is everyone else so much happier than I am?"
+These individuals may see other people spending time with friends and family, and ask themselves, "Why can't that be me?" or "Why is everyone else so much happier than I am?"

 Grieving During the Holidays

 Some people may be keenly aware of the loss of a loved one during the holiday season.
 Here are several ways to stave off the holiday blues that may descend at this time:

 Try planning a family outing or vacation, instead of spending the holidays at home.